Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 importance/priority and categorized by type, with the open date displayed to give you a sense of the age of the incident.

-Clicking on the incident name hyperlink takes you to the incident details page (see [Incident Tracking > Incident Details](../Incident%20Tracking/#incident-details)) that describes the incident in more detail, and allows you to add new information or change its status to indicate actions taken.
+Clicking on the incident name hyperlink takes you to the [incident details page](../Incident%20Tracking/#incident-details)) that describes the incident in more detail, and allows you to add new information or change its status to indicate actions taken.
 In addition, if you position the mouse pointer over the name of the incident, a more detailed description is displayed